CNelias/DetrendedFluctuationAnalysis.jl/README.md

 Detrended Fluctuation Analysis (DFA)
 =============================================

-A module to perform DFA analysis, which also gives the possibility to analyse the correlations between two time series (sometimes called the DCCA or DFA2D method).
+A module to perform detrended fluctuation analysis, which also gives the possibility to analyse the correlations between two time series
+(sometimes called the DCCA or DFA2D method).
 The DFA allows one to study correlations in data, without disturbance of seasonality or trend.